2007 Steelback Grand Prix

-The 2007 Steelback Grand Prix of Toronto is the seventh round of the 2007 Champ Car World Series Season.
+The 2007 Steelback Grand Prix of Toronto was the seventh round of the 2007 Champ Car World Series Season.
 It was held on July 8 at Exhibition Place in Toronto, Ontario, Canada.
 Will Power won the race, followed by Neel Jani and Justin Wilson.

 Qualifying results

 Sébastien Bourdais led both the Friday and Saturday qualifying sessions to win his 28th career Champ Car pole position.
 On Saturday Bourdais and Justin Wilson traded the fast lap three times in the final minutes, with Wilson coming up only .011 second short at the end after he brushed the wall on his last lap.